rwc3030/trading_scripts_library_001/development_checklist.md

 - **Feature 1: Project Structure Setup**
   - **User Story 1: As a developer, I want to initialize the project structure.**
     - **Acceptance Criteria:**
       1. Project directories are created.
+[In Progress]
       2. Initial files are set up.
+[In Progress]
       3. Basic configuration is established.
+[In Progress]